maahirjain/college-scheduler-app/README.md

 # College Scheduler App

-This app contains features for college students to manage their classes, assignments, exams, and other miscellaneous to-dos.
+This Android app contains features for college students to manage their classes, assignments, exams, and other miscellaneous to-dos.
 Here is a description of what it can do.

 ## Display
 The app provides interactive, card-based displays of courses, exams, assignments, and to-dos.
 It displays all relevant info such as: